alapkshirsagar/alapkshirsagar.github.io/assets/travelOld.md

 ---
-layout: page
+layout: null
-title: Travelogue
+title: null
 ---
+<i> Why? : Practice writing </i>

 <i> "Travel inward to see the divinity within.
-Travel outward to see the divinity in everything :D" </i>
+Travel outward to see the divinity in everything!" </i>

+<i> Goal: Visit all countries in the world </i>
 ## Countries visited: 19
 ## Continents: 4
 <br>